bcgov/action-deployer-openshift/README.md

         verification_url: health
 ```

-# Lite Mode
+# Lite Mode for Pull Requests

-Lite mode will automatically be enabled for all pull request (PR) deployments.
+Pull request (PR) deployments will automatically use lite mode.
 This is ideal for resource-limited environments.
-Please note that some alternatives, like setting min and max replicas to 1, tend to generate errors.

-Object-types filtered out:
+Object types removed:
 - HorizontalPodAutoscaler
 - PodDisruptionBudget